How Do APIs Work?

 Path Parameters

 To make a successful call, your API must contain the appropriate HTTP method.
-But depending on the method, you might need to include other parameters.
-These parameters are either path parameters or query parameters.
+Depending on the method, you might need to include other parameters, like path or query parameters.

 Payload

 All APIs need at least the HTTP method and the resource URL.
-But you'll often also need to send more information for the server to understand your request.
+But often, you'll need to send more information for the server to understand your request.
 We refer to this extra information as a payload.
 A payload includes any data sent between the client and the server.

-Let's look at another Unqork example: Create Module Submission(s).
-We know this is a POST call because we're creating new resources from a module submission.
-But it's not enough to tell the server this is a POST call and to provide the URL where we want to create the submission.
+For example, let's look at Unqork's internal Create Module Submission(s) API.
+Because this API call creates new module submissions, it's a POST HTTP method.
+But it's not enough to tell the server this is a POST call and to provide the URL to the module where you want to create the submission.
 We must also include the actual data to store in the submission.
-You'll do this using the same JSON format as the request body.

 How to Recognize and Troubleshoot API Responses

-Whenever you make an API call, you'll get a response.
+Whenever you make an API request, a response is returned.
 But that response might not always be as simple as Success or Failure.
-Let's take a look at how you can interpret a response to get some meaning from it.
+Depending if the request was successful or not, you can get a response containing a variety of response codes.

 Status Code